-Cabinet and the Audit and Governance Committee have advised us of the findings of the review of the effectiveness of the governance framework, and an improvement plan has been agreed for the continuous improvement of the Council's corporate governance and internal control arrangements.
+Cabinet and the Audit and Governance Committee have advised us of the findings of the review of the effectiveness of the governance framework, and an improvement plan has been agreed.

 We propose over the coming year to take steps to implement the improvement plan to further enhance the Council's governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in the review and will monitor their implementation and operation as part of the next annual review.
+We are satisfied that these steps will address the need for improvements that were identified in the review and we will monitor their implementation and operation as part of the next annual review.

-Paul Watson Leader of the Council Dave Smith Chief Executive
+Paul Watson Leader of the Council Dave Smith Chief Executive Malcolm Page Executive Director of Commercial and Corporate Services

-Malcolm Page

-Executive Director of

-Commercial and Corporate

-Services